yuliana-r/weather-app/README.md

 This project is an app that displays current weather and weekly forecast for any location in the world.
 It is built using the standard front-end stack of HTML, CSS, and JavaScript.

-The project primarily demonstrates use of asynchronous JS with APIs, including the Fetch API, promises, and async/await syntax, as well as Webpack as module bundler and external libraries.
+The project primarily demonstrates use of asynchronous JS with APIs, including the Fetch API, promises, and async/await syntax, as well as Webpack as module bundler and external libraries (date-fns and dotenv-webpack).

 ## Preview